Carpet vs. Laminate: Choosing the Best Floor for You

 You can really go in any direction you want.
 Looking for a super-soft floor in a low-traffic area?
 Think about going with a wool cut pile.
 Need to carpet a high-traffic, high-wear area like an indoor-outdoor hallway?
 Think about nylon or polyester loop pile.
 It’s all up to you.

-As we mentioned before, laminate is great for any situations requiring a really durable floor.
+As we mentioned before, laminate is great for any situation requiring a really durable floor.
 High-traffic area like a hallway?
 Go with laminate.
 Have dogs or kids running around?
 Laminate.
 Have heavy furniture?
 Laminate will often hold up to it.
 Plus, it looks so good, it can even be a great flooring choice for living rooms or bedrooms.

 Maintaining and repairing carpet and laminate